stevegrunwell/wp-password-generator/readme.txt

 The only parameters to change are $len (length of the password) and $allowed (all allowed characters).

+== Screenshots ==

+1. The "Generate Password" button just above the strength indicator in /wp-admin/user-new.php

 == Changelog ==

+= 2.0 =
+* Clicking 'Generate Password' will also update the password strength indicator and automatically check the 'Send Password?' checkbox
+* Removed generator button from the user-edit screen as these passwords aren't sent to the user
+* Ajax call now uses admin-ajax for better support for non-standard WordPress installations
+* Better adherence to the WordPress coding standards
+* Updated the special thanks section of readme.txt
+* Counter in wp_password_generator_generate() will only increment if a character has been added to the password string
+* wp-password-generator.js now passes JSLint

 = 1.1 =
 * Passwords now vary between 7 and 16 characters